Skip to content

 Break-Even Analysis

 The value equation often shifts over time.
 Early on, agency support may be worth the commission.
-As you gain experience, the value of agency services decreases while the commission stays the same.
+As you gain experience, the value of agency services decreases while the commission stays the same — which is why many successful models start with agencies and transition to independence after building their skills and audience.

 Workload Comparison